 Matek F405 Flight Controller

-Initially I was going to use an Omnibus F4 V3 that I had spare, but I had issues getting it to work with my FrSKY receivers, so I'm suspecting the inverter may have issues.
-The F405 was actually supposed to go in my S800 Mk2 build, but got put in the Nano Goblin as I knew I'd have that finished sooner.
-Something else came over from the S800, I had some test flight controller stack holders lying around, so I cut one down as small as possible to glue in to the bottom of the Nano Goblin.
+Initially I was going to use an Omnibus F4 V3 that I had spare.
+But, I had issues getting it to work with my FrSKY receivers, so I’m suspecting the inverter may have issues.
+The F405 was supposed to go in my S800 Mk2 build, but got put in the Nano Goblin as I knew I’d finish that sooner.
+Something else came over from the S800; I had some test flight controller stack holders lying around.
+So I cut one down as small as possible to glue in to the bottom of the Nano Goblin.
 There are 2 reasons for doing this:

-- I wanted to mount the FC on rubberised stand-offs to minimise vibration.
+- The Flight Controller can be mounted on rubberised stand-offs to minimise vibration.

-I have also rotated the FC by 90° so that the USB port and SD card slot are facing forwards.
-I found that in iNav Configurator I had to add 9° to the roll axis (actually the pitch as the board has been rotated) to get hands off level flight in horizon mode.
-The holder is glued in so that the rear screws are just accessible behind the carbon spar.
+The FC was rotated by 90° so that the USB port and SD card slot are facing forwards.
+In the iNav Configurator I added 9° to the roll axis (actually the pitch as the board has been rotated) to get hands off, level flight in horizon mode.
+The holder is aligns so that the rear screws are just accessible behind the carbon spar.

-For wiring everything up, I've directly soldered to the board.
-The ESC signal goes to pad S1 and the 5V and ground from the BEC goes to 5V and ground on the Matek.
-With the servos, the signal wires go to pads S2 and S3 (which are unfortunately on the opposite side of the board to the servo), and the power and ground goes directly to the BEC.
-I also have a pair of wires going from the XT30 connector to the VCC and G pads on the Matek F405.
+For wiring everything up, I’ve directly soldered to the board.
+The ESC signal goes to pad S1.
+5V and ground from the BEC goes to 5V and ground on the Matek F405.
+With the servos, the signal wires go to pads S2 and S3.
+The servos power and ground goes directly to the BEC.
+I also have a pair of wires going from the XT30 connector to the VCC and G pads on the F405.

 BN-180 GPS Module